GoogleChrome/developer.chrome.com/site/en/docs/devtools/progressive-web-apps/index.md

 Once you've got your manifest set up, you can use the **Manifest** pane of the **Application** panel to inspect it.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/whsOfT3UtuAXpAbxt9kX.png", alt="The Manifest pane.", width="800", height="486" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/t2qbshH5F1g24IcsNbZz.png", alt="The Manifest pane.", width="800", height="562" %}

-- To look at the manifest source, click the link below **App Manifest** label (`https://airhorner.com/manifest.json` in the screenshot above).
+- To look at the manifest source, click the link below **App Manifest** label (`manifest.webmanifest` in the screenshot above).
 - The **Identity** and **Presentation** sections just display fields from the manifest source in a more user-friendly way.
 - The **Protocol Handlers** section lets you to test the URL protocol handler registration of your PWA with a click of a button.